millenniumdude/OIBSIP-Level1-Task1/README.md

 * ✅ Structured sections using `div` and column layouts
 * 📅 Header, footer, and styled call-to-action buttons
 * 🎨 Custom colors, spacing, and alignment for branding
-* 📱 Fully responsive design for mobile and desktop devices

 ---

 ## 📂 Tech Stack